celo-org/docs/docs/developer-resources/walkthroughs/hellocelo.md

 ## Using the faucet

-We can get free test CELO and cUSDs on the test network for development via [the Celo Alfajores faucet](https://celo.org/build/faucet).
+We can get free test CELO and Mento cUSDs on the test network for development via [the Celo Alfajores faucet](https://celo.org/build/faucet).

 Copy your randomly generated account address from the console output mentioned above, and paste it into the faucet.